COMPOL: A Unified Neural Operator Framework for Scalable Multi-Physics Simulations: Method

-\paragraph{Attention Aggregation State} In the attention-based aggregation mechanism, we compute the global latent interaction state through a scaled dot-product attention tailored specifically for multi-physics systems.
-Initially, the latent features from each process are linearly projected into query ($Q$), key ($K$), and value ($A$) representations via process-specific transformations: $Q=\Phi_Q(\Vcal_l)$, $K=\Phi_K(\Vcal_l)$, and $A=\Phi_A(\Vcal_l)$.
-The aggregation state $\z_l$ is then derived as a weighted sum of these value vectors, where each weight $\alpha_j$ quantifies the significance of interactions involving the $j$-th process:
+\paragraph{Attention-Based Aggregation} We compute the global latent interaction state through scaled dot-product attention tailored for multi-physics systems.
+The latent features from each process are linearly projected into query ($Q$), key ($K$), and value ($A$) representations via process-specific transformations: $Q=\Phi_Q(\Vcal_l)$, $K=\Phi_K(\Vcal_l)$, and $A=\Phi_A(\Vcal_l)$.
+The aggregation state $\z_l$ is derived as a weighted sum of value vectors, where each weight $\alpha_j$ quantifies the significance of interactions involving the $j$-th process: